erangell/kfest2024/readme.md

 *MareMac* directory has modifications to WindsMARE to run on a modern Mac.
 It can also run on a Raspberry Pi.
 - When you are done using your personal MUD, type: @shutdown
 - The database for the MUD is stored in the run/db directory with name mdb.
-Copy it to a new name to back it up.
+- To back up the database, copy the mdb file to a new name.
 - To restore a backup MUD file, or any compatible database file, copy it to run/db/mdb and start bin/netmare
 - For information about WindsMARE: https://mare.hoardersheaven.net/
 - Help documentation for WindsMARE: https://www.winds.org/helptext/